 3. Confirm the finding from the resource attribute and make sure the compliance status of EC2.19 is Failed to remediate.

 5. Select the finding, and from Actions, click on R-SECURE Remediate.

 6. Once clicked, the EC2.19 finding will remediate.

 7. To see the entire workflow of EC2.19, open Step functions from AWS Console.

-8. Click on burger shaped three dashes on the left of the screen, select State Machines from the list.
+8. Click on burger-shaped three dashes on the left of the screen, and select State Machines from the list

 10. In R-SECURE-Orchestrator, select the execution with the status Running.

 11. Once execution with status running is opened, the entire workflow of EC2.19 can be seen in Graph Inspector.
-The Execution status changes from Running to Succeeded once the entire workflow are succeeded.
+The Execution status changes from Running to Succeeded once the entire workflow has succeeded.

 12. Once the status is Succeeded, the ports (80, 443) configured initially with source points 0.0.0/0 are deleted from the list.
-From the image below, it is confirmed that port 3389 with source point set as (MyIP) has not been deleted.
+The image below confirms that port 3389 with the source point set as (MyIP) has not been deleted.

 13. Lastly, to confirm, go to Security Hub, where the workflow status of EC2.19 has been changed from NEW to RESOLVED as the remediation is complete.

 As stated earlier, Security plays a vital role in a working environment, and the R-SECURE solution using Security Hub as its core helps to follow the best practices and works to remediate finding according to the AWS security standards and compliance.
 It shows all the control with the Severity level, Compliance status, and the number of Failed Checks and helps to remediate almost all findings with a single click.
 To know more about R-SECURE, Contact us.